darkn3rd/script-tut/ruby/README.md

 brew install ruby
 ```

-After much text, including notges about GNU Readline vs. BSD libedit libraries, certs, and such, you can check your installations.
+After much text, including notes about GNU Readline vs. BSD libedit libraries, certs, and such, you can check your installations.

 ```
 $ which ruby